Perfect Gluten free Bread Machine Loaf

 • Whatever you do, don't let the bread stand for a while between machine and oven, it will sink inside.

-• Once cooked, leave in the tin for 10 minutes, then turn out onto a rack and leave to cool thoroughly before cutting.
-Don't be tempted to cut a warm slice, again it will sink if not cool enough.
+• Once cooked, leave in the tin for 10 minutes or so, then turn out onto a rack and leave to cool thoroughly before cutting.
+Don't be tempted to cut a warm slice, again it will sink if not cool enough, plus your knife will stick to the gooeyness of the loaf at this stage.

 Notes